jayasurya217/Smart-Drainage-System/README.md

 the worker may meets to an accident as they have no idea how will be the condition in those manholes.
 To overcome this situation, we proposed a smart drainage system which will monitor the flow, chemical content and the blockage in the system.

+Note: The documentation of the project with an presentation is commited here for Code mail to jayasurya217@gmail.com.